Out and about

 Share on Facebook Share on Twitter Share on LinkedIn Share on Xing Share by email

 Electromobility is steadily gaining popularity.
-Besides Tesla, BMW, and Nissan, other brands – including VW, Renault, and Opel – have also launched electric cars.
-That said, only 50,000 of the 4.5 million cars currently registered in Switzerland are fully electric, although this number is growing.
+Besides Tesla, BMW and Nissan, many other brands – including VW, Renault and Opel – have also launched electric cars.
+Over 169,000 of the 4.7 million cars currently registered in Switzerland are fully electric – and this number is growing.

-A study by Swiss eMobility claims that all Swiss drivers will have gone electric by 2035.
+According to a study by Swiss eMobility, in 2035 over 2 million people in Switzerland will drive an electric car.
 Have you already made the switch, or are you thinking about doing it soon?
-Our ten facts about functionality, charging stations, and range will help you decide.
+Our facts about charging electric cars provide you with important information for making your decision.

 How to calculate the charging time: